 - Does Scholarship Link Building Still Work?

-Despite advances in technology, an increasing number of websites are becoming more and more inaccessible to disabled people.
-Around 42 percent of disabled people feel that web content accessibility in 2021 has not changed over the previous years.
+Despite advances in technology, an increasing number of websites are becoming more and more inaccessible to people with disabilities.
+Around 42 percent of respondents felt that web content accessibility in 2021 had not changed over the previous years.
 John Mueller, the Search Advocate at Google, says: “when sites are hard to use, people steer away from them anyway, so over time things like recommendations & other signals tend to drop away, resulting in the site being less visible in search too.”

 Choose plugins and widgets that will enhance your site’s overall accessibility.
 If you embed video content in your blog, use a video player with closed captioning (CC).
 Use higher contrast text or larger font (can be both) for content on your site.
 This will make content on your site readable to people with poor vision.

 Google uses trust signals to determine if specific sites are worthy of good ranking positions on its search engine.
 Trust signals are signs or elements on your site that positively or negatively influence customer purchase decisions on your site.
-Google is big on creating an excellent user experience for its users, which won’t change even as we head into 2022.
+Google is big on creating an excellent user experience, and that's clearly their guiding principle for major and minor developments.

 Creating great content is one way to earn Google’s trust, but creating a trustworthy site goes beyond content.
 Great content alone will not always inspire a purchase decision from customers.
 That’s because your site can have over 75 different trust signals depending on what you’re reading or who you’re listening to.